Theology and Practice in Islam

 The mission of a Muslim is to go through this world with peace and to make peace first with oneself.

 This peaceful state can always experience disturbances.
-This can be through people we deal with, it can be our own attitudes that always need to be reflected upon, but it is always about maintaining this peace for the most part.
+This can be through people we have to deal with, it can be our own attitude, which we need to reflect upon.
+But it is always about maintaining this peace for the most part.

-TV: The Quran takes a much more emancipated approach than the Old Testament, according to which Eve is created from the rib.
+TV: The Quran takes a much more emancipated approach than the Old Testament, according to which Adams rib creates Eve.
 She is portrayed as something secondary and, moreover, is held responsible for all sin.

 Yerli: Here, too, there are newer approaches in theology.
 The biblical account contains two statements about the creation of Adam and Eve.
 But it is interesting: Muslims also believe that Eve was created from Adam’s rib.
-This story has also prevailed in the Muslim cultural area, perhaps because it is more receptive, perhaps because there was an interest in subordinating the woman.
-For it would not even be conceivable that God created both at the same time, because in this way the equality of these sexes becomes apparent.
+This story has also prevailed in the Muslim cultural area.
+Perhaps because it is more receptive, perhaps because there was an interest in subordinating the women.
+For it would not even be conceivable that God created both at the same time, because this would show the equality of these sexes.
 But if we read the Koranic account of it, it is clear.

 The interview was conducted by Ronald Engert.

-Gönül Yerli, M. A., religious educator, married, 3 children, since 2005 vice director of the Islamic Community Penzberg and responsible for the department of interreligious dialogue.
+Gönül Yerli, M. A., religious educator, married, 3 children, since 2005 vice director of the Islamic Community Penzberg.
+She is also responsible for the department of interreligious dialogue.

 She completed the basic and advanced course in Catholic theology at the Würzburg Cathedral School.
 The master’s course “Interreligious Dialogue: Encounter of Jews, Christians and Muslims” at Danube University Krems in 2017.
-For her master’s thesis and for her long-standing interreligious commitment, she received the Manfred Görg Special Award 2018 for research in the history of religions and interreligious dialogue from the Freunde Abrahams e.V..
+She received the Manfred Görg Special Award 2018 for research in the history of religions and interreligious dialogue from the Freunde Abrahams e.V. for her master’s thesis and for her long-standing interreligious commitment.